 How do I job shadow?

 For Job Shadowing experiences, Cameron University offers an opportunity each Spring, called "Take an Aggie to Work".
-Career Services pairs student applicants with employers and provides a forum, in which students can job shadow professionals in their field for a day.
+For the 2015 Job Shadow Application, please see the attachment at the bottom of the page.
+Career Services will pair student applicants with employers and provide a forum, in which students can job shadow professionals in their field for a day.
 Job Shadowing is highly beneficial for students because it allows them to quickly catch a glimpse into a company or profession, in order to make appropriate career and academic major choices.